Flag Gadgets based on Classical Codes

-The flag qubit paradigm \cite{1, 3, 4, 5} allows for fault-tolerant syndrome extraction using fewer qubits than other methods \cite{sh, st}.
-First developed in \cite{1, 2}, the flag qubit paradigm allows low-weight errors during syndrome extraction to propagate to high-weight, correlated, errors on the data.
-However, an extra structure is added to syndrome extraction so that the low-weight errors can be identified and the correlated errors can be corrected.
+The flag qubit paradigm \cite{1, 3, 4, 5} allows low-weight errors during syndrome extraction to propagate to high-weight correlated errors on the data.
+However, extra structure is added to the syndrome extraction circuit so that the low-weight errors can be identified and the correlated errors can be corrected.
 As originally presented \cite{1}, the flag qubit technique only applies to the extraction of a handful of different syndromes and may require adaptive measurements, where syndrome measurements depend upon the flag pattern received.
 Since its inception, the technique has been extended in many directions \cite{steane_flag,topological, ion_topological,cyclic,trivalent, capped,ewp,4, gkp, magic, magic2,cert,veri}, and has enabled several recent experiments \cite{realization, 5q, shuttling, diamond, 2qubit_ex}, allowing for realizations of fault-tolerance using current hardware in some cases.

 In particular, flag gadgets have been shown to apply to any stabilizer code \cite{3}.
-In architectures that allow for relatively fast qubit measurement/reset, syndrome extraction can be performed fault-tolerantly using only a constant number of ancilla qubits \cite{3}.
-However, when qubit measurement/reset is slow or unavailable, this construction uses a number of ancilla qubits that scales linearly with the weight of the syndrome to be extracted, similar to conventional methods such as Shor's method \cite{sh}.
+In architectures that allow for relatively fast qubit measurement and reset, syndrome extraction can be performed fault-tolerantly using only a constant number of ancilla qubits \cite{3}.
+However, when qubit measurement and reset is slow or unavailable, this construction uses a number of ancilla qubits that scales linearly with the weight of the syndrome to be extracted, similar to conventional methods such as Shor's method \cite{sh}.
 Most relevant to this work, it has been shown that flag gadgets can be used for fault-tolerant syndrome extraction of any distance 3 code, using only a number of ancilla qubits logarithmic in the weight of the stabilizer, without requiring fast qubit measurement/reset \cite{4}.

-An open question relating to flag gadgets is whether a qubit saving over conventional methods can be realized for general codes, without restricting the form or distance, and without requiring fast measurement/reset.
+An open question relating to flag gadgets is whether a qubit saving over conventional methods can be realized for general codes, without restricting the form or distance, and without requiring fast measurement and reset.
 We answer this open question affirmatively and constructively.